rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 water, sulfuric acid, and ammonia clusters using DFT.
 The study notably considers a lot of different ways to compute the charges, but ultimately concludes the final results are pretty insensitive to the charge details.

+:cite:t:`Leverentz_2012` uses EE-MB-B to reproduce supersystem partial charges, intermolecular charge transfer, and dipole moments of molecular clusters.
+Of note they were only able to obtain qualitative agreement with supersystem results for intermolecular charge transfer.